bserdar/oca-spec/RFCs/003-bserdar-schema-format/README.md

 ```

 The `attributes` term comes from the `BaseSchema` context, and thus
 defines a nested structure matching the base schema.
-The `name` term
+The `attributeName` term
 comes from the `IndexOverlay` context and defines the name for the key.

 The same index overlay can be defined as follows: